Before You Begin

 - Within one restore session VM disks are restored sequentially.

-- [For archive tier] If you want to restore a VM to AHV cluster, you must retrieve the required backup from the archive tier before starting the restore.
-For instructions, see Retrieving Backup Files section of the Veeam Backup & Replication User Guide.
+- [For Archive Tier] If you want to restore a VM to AHV cluster, you must retrieve the required backup from the archive tier before starting the restore.
+For more information, see the Retrieving Backup Files section of the Veeam Backup & Replication User Guide.

 Changing Default Disk Controller Interface